-The Nigerian Gender Policy affirms a commitment to gender mainstreaming as a development approach.
+The Nigeria's National Gender Policy affirms a commitment to gender mainstreaming as a development approach.
 It states that all policies shall take into consideration gender implications and strategies while promoting human rights, justice and equity.
-The U.I.G.P, in line with national and international policies holds that all staff, students, and service providers regardless of their sex, shall have a right to equal opportunities, fair hearing.
+The UIGP, in line with national and international policies holds that all staff, students, and service providers regardless of their sex, shall have a right to equal opportunities and fair hearing.
 Thus, the University will ensure that all staff, students and service providers are enabled to operate in an environment devoid of gender stereotypes, violence and discrimination.

-2.0 SITUATING GENDER EQUITY IN UNIVERSITY OF IBADAN
+2.0 SITUATING GENDER EQUITY WITHIN THE UNIVERSITY OF IBADAN

-The Gender Equity Policy of U I affirm the commitment of the University to creating a gender friendly space for all.
-It recognizes the need for parity of all persons and prohibits all forms of discrimination and unfair treatment based on sex.
+The Gender Equity Policy of UI affirms the commitment of the University to creating a gender-friendly space for all.
+It recognises the need for parity of all persons and prohibits all forms of discrimination and unfair treatment based on sex.
 The right to equality is a fundamental human right recognised in the Universal Declaration of Human Rights and other International Human Rights instruments.
 This policy is hinged on international gender statutes or conventions to which Nigeria is signatory.
-From the Convention for the Elimination of All forms of Discriminations against Women (CEDAW) in 1967 to the Beijing Platform for Action in 1995, the need for locally developed and operated gender policies has been emphasized.
+From the Convention for the Elimination of All forms of Discriminations against Women (CEDAW) in 1967 to the Beijing Platform for Action in 1995, the need for locally developed and operated gender policies has been emphasised.